Introducing the Zombie Scrum Symptom Checker

 Is your team suffering from Zombie Scrum?
 And if so, what can you do to improve?
 Do you wonder how other teams work with Scrum?
 How many members they have?
 What the usual length of a Sprint is?
 Is Scrum really helping teams deliver value to stakeholders faster and making them happier as a result?
 Find out with the first version of the free Zombie Scrum Symptoms Checker.

 With the first version of our free Zombie Scrum Symptoms Checker, you can now diagnose your Scrum Team.
 After completing a survey, you receive a profile for your team that helps you identify where you can improve.
 Or what you can do to recover from Zombie Scrum.
 When you use our site, you also help us better answer the earlier questions based on actual data.
-This site is an initiative by myself, Johannes Schartau and Barry Overeem and ties in with the book we’re publishing through Addison-Wesley in Q2, 2020.
+This site is an initiative by myself, Johannes Schartau and Barry Overeem and ties in with the book we’ve published through Addison-Wesley and Scrum.org.

 In this post, I tell you more about the ‘Why’ of this checker.

 The mission of our app

 “Our mission with this app is to use an empirical approach to better understand how teams and organizations work with Scrum, what it makes possible for them, what enables or impedes their success and how to better support them.“

 Scrum is grounded in empiricism.
 But ironically, there is little empirical research into what works and what doesn’t.
 The research that exists is often executed by people without extensive knowledge of Scrum.
 Or research remains descriptive — like VersionOne’s State of Agile Survey.
 Although there is nothing wrong with such research, we feel responsible for making a bigger effort to understand how teams work with Scrum and what makes them successful (or blocks them).